lcherone/lxc-query/docs/files.md

 ## List

-List files or directorys in a container.
+List files and directories in a container.

-**Note:** Does not work for listing *file contents* unless your using LXD > 3.0.0, so should be used only to list directorys, see pull method below on how to fetch them.
+**Note:** Does not work for listing *file contents* unless your using LXD > 3.0.0, so should be used only to list directories, see pull method below on how to fetch them.